-If you love cranberries or need an easy way to use some leftover cranberry sauce, these gluten free cranberry hand pies make a wonderful dessert!
+If you love cranberries or need an easy way to use leftover cranberry sauce, these gluten free cranberry hand pies make a wonderful dessert!
 Topped with thick icing and orange zest, these hand pies will be popular!

 My family loves cranberry sauce.
 Every Thanksgiving I make our sauce using 2 big bags of cranberries.
 I know everyone will snack on the leftovers for a few days after Thanksgiving.